Cloud-gaming:Analysis of Google Stadia traffic: Video Codecs and Resolution

 We have seen that using different resolutions results in a change on the traffic generated by Stadia.
 Different traffic loads are obtained by changing both the packet size distribution (Figure~\ref{res4}) and the inter-packet time distribution (Figure~\ref{res6}).
 First, regarding the packet size distribution, we can observe that reducing the resolution results in transmitting less packets over 1000 bytes.
 The number of packet groups inside each video frame period, as well as the number of packets in each group is also reduced.
 Second, as it could be expected, transmitting less packets affects also the inter-packet time distribution.
 However, we can observe that in spite of those differences, the shape of the ecdf is similar for all three resolutions, meaning that the traffic generation process follows the same general pattern regardless the resolution employed.

-\textit{Finding:} Supporting a resolution of 4K (i.e., 45 Mbps). requires a network capacity at least 4 times higher than for a resolution of 720p (i.e., 12 Mbps).
+\textit{Finding:} Supporting a resolution of 4K (i.e., up to 43 Mbps) requires a network capacity almost 4 times higher than for a resolution of 720p (which can go up to 11 Mbps).
 Moreover, the suggested link capacity values for each resolution are surpassed in all three cases.
 Changing the resolution affects the number of video packets generated, although the general packet generation process is unaffected.
 Subjectively, the use of higher resolutions is clearly observed in the quality of the image.